Top 7 Chicago Bulls of All Time

 “Stormin’ Norman” was a TV show host in the 90’s when I had just started watching the Bulls.
 You could tell he was the ultimate gentleman who personified the American spirit that extended far beyond sports.
-Van Lier came off as completely unselfish and his love of the game of basketball was unparalleled.
+Van Lier came off as completely unselfish.
+His love for the game of basketball was unparalleled.

 As far as his career accomplishments, Van Lier is the Bulls’ third all-time leader in both assists and steals behind Michael Jordan and Scottie Pippen.

 Johnny Pax was my favorite Bull for much of his career.
 His style on and off the court really spoke to me, and his game-winning 3 in game six of the 1993 NBA Finals is perhaps my favorite moment in Bulls history.